 Depending on the nature of the correction, the second wave can retrace to as much as 61.8% of wave one, if not deeper.
 But the second wave should never retrace more than wave one.

-Therefore, in order to successful trade the third wave of the Elliott wave, traders need to keep a close watch on the second wave.
+Therefore, in order to successfully trade the third wave of the Elliott wave, traders need to keep a close watch on the second wave.

 After you validate the second step, using the Fibonacci extension tool, you can project the 161.8% Fibonacci level.

-Trading the third wave can be even more successful when analysing the candlestick patterns a well.
+Trading the third wave can be even more successful when analyzing the candlestick patterns as well.